Noise-stability and central limit theorems for effective resistance of random electric networks: The Walsh decomposition

-We shall consider the \emph{graph distance}, denoted by $d$, on $\V$.
-Then, if $e$ and $e'$ are two edges in $\E$, let $d(e,e')$ be the maximal distance between two endpoints, one of which is in $e$ and the other in $e'$.
+\textit{From now on}, \textit{the networks will be elliptic}: $r$ \textit{belongs to} $[1,\Lambda]^{\E_{1/2}}$ \textit{for some} $\Lambda\geq1$.
+Recall that all sets $\ell^2_-(\E,r)$ are the same for $r$ in $[1,\Lambda]^{\E_{1/2}}$, since the norms with seights $r$ are all equivalent, the common set is denoted by $\ell^2_-(\E)$; cf.~(\ref{eq:defellE}) and we shall refer to the common norm topology of the sets $\ell^2_-(\E,r)$ as the \textit{strong topology}.
+We shall consider the \textit{graph distance}, denoted by $d$, on $\V$.
+Then, if $e$ and $e'$ are two edges in~$\E$, let $d(e,e')$ be the maximal distance between two endpoints, one of which is in $e$ and the other in $e'$.
 For any edge $e$ and any collection of resistances $r$ in $[1,\Lambda]^{\E_{1/2}}$, the flow $i^e_r$ belongs to $\ell^2_-(\E,r)$.
 Thus,

-Below, we shall be interested in graphs where the above convergence holds \emph{uniformly in $e$ and $r$}.
-We shall say that such a graph has \emph{homogeneous currents}. \begin{defi} Let $\G=(\V,\E)$ be a countable, oriented, symmetric and connected graph.
-Let $\Lambda\geq 1$ be a real number, and define:
+Below, we shall be interested in graphs where the above convergence holds \textit{uniformly in $e$ and $r$}.
+We shall say that such a graph has \textit{homogeneous currents}.

+\begin{defi} Let $\G=(\V,\E)$ be a countable, oriented, symmetric and connected graph.
+Let $\Lambda\geq1$ be a real number, and define

-The graph $\G$ is said to have \emph{$\Lambda$-homogeneous currents} if:
+The graph $\G$ is said to have $\Lambda$-\textit{homogeneous currents} if